hasadna/open-bus/ROADMAP.md

 Medium term - things contributors can start working on that is not currently being worked on
 Long term - describe where our project is going (see Goals)
 **Sync this with the built-in github [milestones](https://help.github.com/articles/about-milestones/).
 Then every issue can be directly linked to a milestone upon creation**

+### Current Mission
+Create a website that will display basic daily statistics for GTFS and SIRI.

 ### SIRI Archive
 -   Country-wide continuous archiving of all buses.
 -   Efficient query API
 ### GTFS Archive
 -   Downloader that catches all MOT FTP file updates and archives them to S3
+-   Archive daily GTFS statistics generated using from [GTFSTK](https://github.com/mrcagney/gtfstk)
 -   Incremental Database Archive
 ### Real Delay
 -   **Meta-QoS** - How good / bad is our SIRI data?
 Missing data, wrong data